ialbert/biostar-central/docs/install.md

 Installation
 ------------

-Get the source and switch to the source directory
+Get the source and switch to the source directory.
 The recommended installation is via `virtualenv` and `pip`:

+    # Install the requirements.
-    pip install -r requirements/base.txt
+    pip install --upgrade -r requirements/base.txt

-The site manager is `biostar.sh`.
-This script can take one or more commands like so:
+    # Load the environment variables.
+    source conf/defaults.env

+    # Initialize, import test data and run the site.
-    ./biostar.sh delete init import run
+    ./biostar.sh init import run

 Visit `http://locahost:8080` to see the site loaded with default settings.

 The default admin is `foo@bar.com` password `foobar`.
 The default email handler will print to the console.
 You can reset the password for any user then copy paste the password reset url into the browser.